'Filipka in conversation with Filipka (by Paweł Althamer)'

 'Work out with Filipka'

-Against the backdrop of skyscrapers stilled by the coronavirus pandemic, Filipka Rutkowska presents a set of physical exercises designed to maintain a healthy figure during lockdown.
-Dressed in sportswear and high heels, she works out on a pink stepper on the rooftop of the Institute of the Avant-Garde in Warsaw—the former studio of Edward Krasiński and Henryk Stażewski, where the video was filmed.
-Her queer, partially revealed silhouette contrasts with the towering yet deserted office buildings, emphasizing the fragility of both bodies and systems.
-With humor, the film explores the challenge of keeping balance in uncertain times, while also offering hope that stability can be found despite insecurity.
+Set against the silent skyscrapers of the coronavirus pandemic, this video shows Filipka Rutkowska performing fitness exercises to maintain a healthy body during lockdown.
+Wearing sportswear and high heels, she trains on a pink stepper atop the Institute of the Avant-Garde in Warsaw—the former studio of Edward Krasiński and Henryk Stażewski.
+Her queer, semi-revealed figure contrasts with the empty office towers, underscoring the fragility of both bodies and social systems.
+With humor, the work reflects on balancing in uncertain times while suggesting that stability remains possible even amid insecurity.

 The video was presented as part of the New Horizons Film Festival in Wrocław.